advancedresearch/the_century_of_satire/the-historical-jesus.md

 One problem with this position, is that the science needed to examine all the evidence closely and throughoutly, has not been done yet.

 ### Was there no historical Jesus at all, but completely made up?

+The idea that there was no historical Jesus is called the "Mythicist position" in biblical scholarship.

+One controversy around the Mythicist position is that many researchers have signed declarations that they will not write against the historicity of Jesus.
+A such practice would be intolerable in any other scientific disicpline, which puts biblical scholarship as one of the least respectable disciplines of all sciences.

+To even have a proper debate about the Mythicist position, requires that researchers are arguing in good faith.
+When reasonable evidence of good faith can not be established on the grounds of controversial signed declarations, it is not possible to treat the historicity of Jesus as a serious scientific hypothesis in absense of all other evidence.

+Now, even if the Mythicist position is true, then this is an open ended position that includes a lot of nuance.
+For example, it is not very clear what we mean by the Mythicist position, because there are many aspects and degrees of making up stories.

+The Mythicist position is supported by some evidence, at least in the sense that Early Christians made up part of their writings.
+However, to claim that all parts about Jesus were made up, requires closer examination.

+At the end of the day, it is only Josephus that most likely recorded anything about some historical Jesus in the 1st century.
+All the other texts have problems based on arguments from literary context and evidence of redactions and editing.
+Another historian, Tacitus, writes in early 2nd century.
+Therefore, it is only Jospehus that goes back to the 1st century.

+The problem with Jospehus, is that one of the sections mentioning Jesus seems to have been added or edited later on by Christians.
+So, the only source we have, was tampered with.

+This builds a very strong argument in favor of the Mythicist position, because claims of some historical Jesus rests on the interpretation of the evidence in Josephus works.

 ### Was the historical Jesus a rebel?